pvokhmyanin/libvirt_exporter/README.md

 ---

-# Original ReadMe for Prometheus libvirt exporter
+# Original README for Prometheus libvirt exporter

 This repository provides code for a Prometheus metrics exporter for [libvirt](https://libvirt.org/).
 This exporter connects to any